 made up of our thoughts and founded on our thoughts.

 The Princeton Buddhist Meditation Group, under the guidance of Anam Thubten, provides opportunities for practice, contemplation, and study of the Buddhadharma—the fundamental truth of our experience, as taught by Shakyamuni Buddha more than 2500 years ago.

-NOW AVAILABLE: December's schedule of PBMG sittings and events.
+NOW AVAILABLE: May's schedule of PBMG sittings and events.

-NEXT INTRO TO MEDITATION: We offer introductory sessions on the second Sunday of each month.
-Drop by on Sunday, December 10 at 11:30 a.m. for an introduction to meditation in the Tibetan Buddhist tradition—no fee, no registration.
+NEXT INTRO TO MEDITATION: We offer introductory sessions each month.
+Drop by on Sunday, May 14 at 11:15 a.m. for an introduction to meditation in the Tibetan Buddhist tradition—no fee, no registration.
 E-mail firstname.lastname@example.org with any questions.